HaffadKhan/Haffad-GYM/README.md

    • Version Control: Git, GitHub

 # Purpose
 Haffad GYM is created to provide a smooth and efficient user experience for gym-goers, offering convenient membership registration, detailed gym information, and an engaging team presentation.
-The aim is to build a vibrant community centered around fitness and well-being
+The aim is to build a vibrant community centered around fitness and well-being.